j-vm/COMP_1920/README.md

 ## Run

-Run the `Main.java` file and in the console the program will be displayed.
+Run the `Main.java` file and the program will be displayed in the console.

 ## Program